 |Median Salary (2018)*||$43,680 for all heavy and tractor-trailer truck drivers|

 Source: *U.S. Bureau of Labor Statistics

 According to the U.S. Bureau of Labor Statistics (BLS), all truck drivers earned a median hourly wage of $21.00 in 2018; that same year, they earned a median annual salary of $43,680.
 Truck companies or construction companies most often employ dump truck drivers.
 In a search of dump truck driver job postings on Monster.com, health insurance and benefits were found to also be a common part of compensation packages.

 Dump Truck Driver Career Information

-The BLS notes that in 2015 there were nearly 1.7 million heavy and tractor-trailer truck drivers, and job opportunities were expected to grow 5% from 2014 to 2024, which is about average.
+The BLS notes that in 2018 there were over 1.9 million heavy and tractor-trailer truck drivers, and job opportunities were expected to grow 5% from 2018 to 2028, which is about average.
 This growth may be a result of workers departing for other fields or retiring.
 Changes due to new and eco-friendly technology won't necessarily change employment demand, but may require professionals to acquire new tasks, credentials, and knowledge.